-Michael White’s latest novel is Resting Places (March 2016) won the Tuscany Prize for Best Novel.
+Michael White’s last novel is Resting Places won the Tuscany Prize for Best Novel.
 His six other novels include:

 - Soul Catcher, which was a Booksense and Historical Novels Review selection, as well as a finalist for the Connecticut Book Award.